HMS Dryad (1795): Capture of Premier Consul and Ulla Fersen

-The Peace of Amiens (1802 - 1803)
+Peace of Amiens (1802–1803)

 After the United Kingdom signed the Treaty of Amiens with the French Republic in March 1802, Mansfield arrived back in Portsmouth on 9 June in Dryad carrying Admiral Lord Gardner and bearing his flag.
 Captain Robert Williams was appointed to Dryad, joining her almost immediately.
 Dryad cruised off Portland suppressing smuggling.
 In February 1803 Williams left to become captain of the third rate 74-gun Russell.
 War with France broke out again in May 1803.

 Napoleonic Wars

 On 28 July 1803, Dryad, under Captain John Giffard, recaptured Adventure.

-Return to the Irish Station (1804-1808)
+Return to the Irish Station (1804–1808)

 Dryad had the honour of returning Admiral Lord Gardner to his command at Cork in 1804.
 She remained on the Irish Station, but at the end of the year Captain Giffard left the ship due to ill health.
 His replacement, in January 1805, was Captain (later Admiral Sir) Adam Drummond.
 On 2 November off Ferrol Dryad, in company with Boadicea, encountered four French ships-of-the-line under Rear-Admiral Pierre Dumanoir le Pelley that had escaped from the Battle of Trafalgar.
 Dryad and Boadicea tried to entice the French into the path of a Royal Navy squadron.
 Although Dryad and Boadicea lost the French ships of the line, a squadron under the command of Sir Richard Strachan had seen the rocket signals the frigates had launched.
 In the subsequent Battle of Cape Ortegal, the British captured Formidable, Scipion, Duguay-Trouin, and Mont Blanc.
 Unfortunately, having lost the French squadron, neither Boadicea nor Dryad shared in the benefits that their actions had made possible.

 On 13 February 1805, Pallas captured Fortuna.
 Dryad submitted a claim to share in the prize money.
 On 22 February, Euryalus captured St Jose and Dryad shared in the prize by agreement with Euryalus.